Moruya housing infrastructure

 2024

-• Our Planning team prepared a draft Eurobodalla Housing Strategy 2024-2041 and placed it on public exhibition on 23 May 2024.
-The strategy is intended to help meet the demand for new homes by encouraging greater housing diversity and affordability over the next 20 years.
-We invited the community to read the draft and provide feedback before Wednesday 10 July, 2024.
+• Council's draft Eurobodalla Housing Strategy 2024-2041 was on public exhibition for community feedback from 23 May to 10 July.
+The strategy is broadly related to this project; it intends to help meet the demand for new homes by encouraging greater housing diversity and affordability over the next 20 years.

 • We started the year by working on John Street, near Bergalia Street and the Princes Highway.
-Our goal is to reduce the risk of flooding by installing a substantially improved stormwater system.
-New pipes will redirect excess stormwater, safeguarding existing properties against drainage issues that may arise due to new housing developments in the area.
+Our goal was to reduce the risk of flooding by installing a substantially improved stormwater system.
+New pipes are now redirecting excess stormwater, safeguarding existing properties against drainage issues that may arise due to new housing developments in the area.

 2023